GaloisInc/saw-script/doc/manual/manual.md

 ### Supported types

-`llvm_ffi_setup` supports all Cryptol types that are supported by the Cryptol FFI, with the exception of `Integer`, `Z`, and `Float`.
-`Integer` and `Z` are not supported since they are translated to `gmp` arbitrary-precision types which are hard for SAW to handle without additional overrides.
+`llvm_ffi_setup` supports all Cryptol types that are supported by the Cryptol FFI, with the exception of `Integer`, `Rational`, `Z`, and `Float`. `Integer`, `Rational`, and `Z` are not supported since they are translated to `gmp` arbitrary-precision types which are hard for SAW to handle without additional overrides.
 There is no fundamental obstacle to supporting `Float`, and in fact `llvm_ffi_setup` itself does work with Cryptol floating point types, but the underlying functions such as `llvm_fresh_var` do not, so until that is implemented `llvm_ffi_setup` can generate a spec involving floating point types but it cannot actually be run.